cdorais1/CCS/README.md

 # Special Thanks To

 The functionality of this project can be attributed to the talented team who developed Cornerstonejs libraries for processing and displaying DICOM images.
-It is through their examples on their website [cornerstonejs.orq](https://www.cornerstonejs.org/) and their readily available source code [cornerstonejs' git](https://github.com/cornerstonejs) that this project was able to be accomplished at all.
+It is through their examples on their [website](https://www.cornerstonejs.org/) and their readily available source code on [Github](https://github.com/cornerstonejs) that this project was able to be accomplished at all.